vPeteWalker/midway/db/basic_clone_api/basic_clone_api.rst

 #.
 Select **Actions > Create Database Clone > Database**.

 By default, a clone will be created from the most recent *Point in Time*.
-Alternatively, you can specify a previous point in time or snapshot.
+While not utilized in this workshop, you can specify a previous point in time or snapshot.

 #.
 Click **Next**.